 As soon as the dough holds together when pressed, stop adding water, even if it’s not uniformly solid.
 Portions might even look a bit crumbly.
 This will make for a lighter, more tender pastry.

-Refrigerate for at least 1 hour, or overnight.
-This allows the dry ingredients to fully absorb the liquid, and chills the butter back out after it’s been handled.
+Refrigerate for at least one hour, or overnight.
+This will allow the dry ingredients to fully absorb the liquid, and the butter to get cold again.

 Preheat oven to 350°F. Dust your countertop, a cutting board or other work surface lightly with flour; make sure to use gluten-free flour, either an all-purpose blend or plain rice flour.
-Roll the dough to a 1/8-in.-thick circle.
-It should be about 1-2″ wider than the pie plate.
+Roll the dough to a 1/8-inch-thick circle.
+It should be about one to two inches wider than the pie plate.

-Editor’s Tip: Did the pastry get rubbery or melty as you worked?
-Return it to the fridge for 10 or 15 minutes to firm it back up.
+Test Kitchen Tip: Did the pastry get rubbery or melty as you worked?
+Return it to the fridge for 10 to 15 minutes to firm it back up.